Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Literature review

-Queuing theory in PTSs is usually conducted at the station level, aiming at obtaining the mean queue length and waiting time.
-In the case of regular services where headways are equal, assuming that a) passengers arrive at stops according to a Poisson process and b) passengers can be served by the first arriving vehicle, the mean waiting time of passengers ($\mathbb{E}[W]$) is given by:
+Transit queueing analyses are usually conducted at the station level.
+Under regular service, suppose that passengers arrive according to a Poisson process, can board the first arriving vehicle, and face a deterministic headway $H$.
+Their mean waiting time is then

 where $H$ is the service headway and $W$ is the passenger waiting time.
-This is the most widely used queuing assumption in transit studies \citep{dial1967transit,clerq1972public, wirasinghe1980nearly}.
-However, in the case where service is not reliable, the assumption of regular service can be problematic.
-Numerous models have been proposed to account for the stochastic nature of headways \citep{welding1957instability, osuna1972control}.
-A well-known model proposed by \citet{osuna1972control} with Poisson arrival passengers and stochastic headways is
+With stochastic headways, \citet{osuna1972control} obtained